SezarSec/telegram-bot-channel-manager/README.md

 ### 📜 License

-This project is licensed under the [MIT License].
-(You should create a `LICENSE` file with the MIT License content in your project root).
+This project is licensed under the [MIT License]

 ---
 ---